 They call all these things shelter in place, lockdown, isolation, quarantine, and social distancing.
 To me, it seems more like house arrest – even though we’ve done nothing wrong.

 The new normal?

 There’s nothing normal about not being free to move about.
 There’s nothing normal about lack of community or being fearful of others.
-Or about not being able to care for others in more tangible ways.
-And there’s no normal in not being able to get married, or being able to say our final goodbyes.
+Or not being able to go about caring for others in more tangible ways.
+And there’s no normal in not being able to get married, or being able to say our final farewells in person.

 A normal life, according to God, is an abundant overflowing life.
 A life abounding with joy, peace, love, freedom, and hope.
 A life of being connected to God, others, and the world around us.

-Perhaps the experts may be right and we’ll have to deal with some of these things for some time to come.
+The experts may be right and perhaps we will have to deal with some of these things for some time to come.

 But I refuse to consider them normal, and will continue to hope and wait for a return to the more normal life that we had before all this happened.
 The life that was at least a little closer to that which God has in mind for humanity.

 Because normal is supposed to be a life of abundant hope, peace, joy and freedom!

 The thief only comes to steal, kill, and destroy.
 I came that they may have life, and may have it abundantly.John 10:10 WEB